How to Color Beautiful Faces

 The #1 Mistake People Make

 You got nervous and stopped coloring a few layers too soon.
-When a picture is looking good, it is perfectly normal to get worried about ruining it.
+When a picture looks good, it is perfectly normal to get worried about ruining it.
 We can’t entirely trust ourselves.

-1. Stop and be happy with your picture.
+Stop and appreciate your picture.
 I’m sure it looks quite nice.

 It’s a Learning Curve

 Most of all, I practiced.
 For every picture I post, there are three or four fails.
 But that’s okay because I learned something from every one of them.
-Even if it just was NOT to do.
-I promise that you will see improvement if you keep pushing yourself outside your comfort zone by trying new techniques.
+Even if it is just what NOT to do.
+I promise that you will see improvement if you continue to push yourself outside your comfort zone by trying new techniques.

 Deirdre’s Very First Picture.
 Line art from Creative Haven Creative Cats Coloring Book by Marjorie Sarnat.